top of page

 Understanding Change Management's Vital Role in Supporting AI and Digital Adoption

-The pace of change escalated rapidly during Covid.
-But it was building altitude well before that.
+The pace of digital acceleration, intensified but not initiated by the pandemic, has established perpetual transformation as the new operational baseline.
 Just as we all went into lock down, our data scientists and analysts were already talking enthusiastically about artificial intelligence (AI) and machine learning, and the potential applications these amazing tools could have.
-Then amidst fears of viral contagion, suddenly we saw a world leaning into technology solutions that replaced human interactions with a passion.
+Amidst the global lockdown, technology solutions rapidly scaled to replace in-person interactions, accelerating digital maturity across all sectors.

-Progressively our Data and Analytics and Information Technology Departments tackled the safety and security issues, and we saw more data-enriched tools moving on to the desktops of ordinary employees doing routine operations.
+Data and Analytics and IT Departments have effectively addressed initial safety and security challenges, allowing more data-enriched tools and AI-powered capabilities to move onto the desktops of routine users.
 Organisations are enhancing the customer experience with AI-powered chatbots and virtual assistants, providing personalised recommendations, and offering 24/7 support.
 They're also using AI very commonly to detect anomalies, identify potential threats, and protect against cyberattacks.
 The integration of artificial intelligence and the adoption of digital technologies has moved well into the mainstream where they are now essential for businesses to stay competitive.

 However, implementing these technologies successfully requires more than just hooking up a data source to a front-end app.
 It requires effective change management strategies to support the organisation through the transition.
 In fact, the implementation of AI tools is a classic example of how change management plays a critical role in facilitating people to adopt new ways of working.
 Let's have a look at understanding change management's vital role in supporting AI and digital adoption, driving agile transformation within organisations.